snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

   - `github_actions_key.pub` (public key)
 - The files will be stored in **.ssh** folder on cPanel:

-**Note:** You can generate the SSH keys from cPanel UI but it requires you add a password which will not work with GitHub actions
+**Note:** You can generate the SSH keys from cPanel UI but it requires you add a password which will not work with GitHub actions.

+To confirm that the key works, download the key to a folder on your local machine and try to SSH to your server from the same folder where the key is stored.
+If it does not require password, then GitHub action will have the permission to access your server.

 ---

 ### Step 2: Add Public Key to Authorized Keys